protocol/research-website/content/posts/202011-want-message-inspect/index.md

 ### Results with peer-block registry enabled on Bitswap

-For our modified implementation of Bitswap with the WANT message inspection mechanism, the time-to-fetch, and thus the time to first block for popular content, can be significantly reduced.
+For our modified implementation of Bitswap with the WANT message inspection mechanism, the time-to-fetch, and thus the time-to-first-block for popular content, can be significantly reduced.
 Why is this?

 As was the case for the baseline experiment, the first wave of leechers has no previous knowledge about where the content is, so the only thing they can do is broadcast WANT-HAVEs, find the seeder, and request the content.
 For subsequent waves, however, peers have been listening to the WANT messages exchanged in the network by other peers, so before broadcasting WANT-HAVEs to every connected peer, they will send an optimistic WANT-BLOCK to peers that have previously requested that content.
 If they are lucky, they will hit the content in a single WANT-BLOCK and receive the block in that same interaction, reducing the time to fetch the content to a single RTT.